-In the bankruptcy court, American Home argued that the appropriate date for measuring damages in connection with the Calyon repurchase agreement was the date of acceleration, while Calyon argued that a later date should apply.
-Both parties agreed that the secondary market for mortgage loans was dysfunctional on the acceleration date because of the onset of the housing and mortgage crisis.
+In the bankruptcy court, American Home argued that the appropriate date for measuring damages in connection with the repurchase agreement was the date of acceleration, while Calyon argued that a later date should apply.
+Both parties agreed that the secondary market for mortgage loans was dysfunctional on the acceleration date.
 The parties disagreed over the significance of that fact, however.

 Calyon argued that a market or sale value of the mortgage loans was the only appropriate valuation methodology.
-According to Calyon, because the markets were admittedly dysfunctional on the acceleration date, such values could not be appropriately used, and consequently, section 562 mandated the application of a different date for measuring damages-that is, the date when the markets became functional again.
-In contrast, American Home argued that, though use of a market value was inappropriate because of the dysfunction of the markets on the acceleration date, other commercially reasonable determinants of value existed on that date.
-In particular, American Home asserted that the court could appropriately measure damages under section 562 by relying on a discounted cash flow analysis or certain market analyses that Calyon had obtained outside the context of the litigation.
+Because the markets were admittedly dysfunctional on the acceleration date, such values could not be appropriately used and, consequently, Section 562 mandated the application of a different date for measuring damages, that is, the date when the markets became functional again.
+In contrast, American Home argued that, though use of a market value was inappropriate due to the dysfunction of the markets on the acceleration date, other commercially reasonable determinants of value existed on that date.
+In particular, American Home asserted that the court could appropriately measure damages under Section 562 by relying on a discounted cash flow analysis or certain market analyses (which Calyon had obtained outside of the context of the litigation).

-The bankruptcy court resolved the dispute in favor of American Home in In re American Home Mortg.
-Holdings, Inc., 411 B.R.
-181 (Bankr.
-D. Del.
-2009), ruling that the discounted cash flow analysis (but not the market analyses) was a commercially reasonable determinant of value on the acceleration date.
-The court determined that section 562 was ambiguous in this regard, partly on the basis of a conflict with section 559.
-It then observed that the repo provisions of the Bankruptcy Code were designed to preserve liquidity in repo assets and that section 562 was designed to "align the risks and rewards associated with an investment in those assets."
-Section 562, according to the court, prevented the "moral hazard" that would result if damages were measured on a date other than the date of termination, acceleration, or liquidation.
-For example, by measuring damages as of a later date, the nondebtor could capture the benefits of price increases (up to the amount of the repurchase obligation), while being compensated for any price decreases in the form of a larger deficiency claim.
+After an evidentiary hearing, the bankruptcy court resolved the dispute in favor of American Home and found that the discounted cash flow analysis (but not the market analyses) was a commercially reasonable determinant of value on the acceleration date.
+The court determined that Section 562 was ambiguous, in part based on a conflict with Section 559.
+It then observed that the repo provisions of the Bankruptcy Code were designed to preserve liquidity in the repo assets and Section 562 was designed to "align the risks and rewards associated with an investment in those assets."
+Section 562, according to the court, prevented the "moral hazard" that would result if damages were measured on a date other than the date of termination, acceleration, or liquidation, that is, by measuring damages as of a later date, the non-debtor could capture the benefits of price increases (up to the amount of the repurchase obligation), while being compensated for any price decreases in the form of a larger deficiency claim.

-The court also observed, "There is nothing in section 562 that would imply a limitation on any methodology used to determine value, provided it is commercially reasonable."
-Indeed, the court continued, "the use of the word determinants suggests just the opposite-that any commercially reasonable valuation may be used."
-Also pertinent to the court's ruling was the finding that American Home's expert witness was credible and that Calyon's expert was not.
-Further, the court found that, even if Calyon's evidence were credited, it would not change the analysis because such testimony might have impacted the loan portfolio's sale price but was not relevant since Calyon intended to hold the loans.
+The court also observed, "[t]here is nothing in section 562 that would imply a limitation on any methodology used to determine value, provided it is commercially reasonable."
+Indeed, the court continued, "the use of the word determinants suggests just the opposite - that any commercially reasonable valuation may be used."
+Also pertinent to the determination was the finding that American Home's expert witness was credible, and that Calyon's expert was not.
+Further, the court found that, even if Calyon's evidence were credited, it would not change the analysis because such testimony might have impacted the loan portfolio's sale price, but was not relevant since Calyon intended to hold the loans.

-Applying the discounted cash flow analysis, the court determined that the value of the mortgage loans exceeded the repurchase obligation and that Calyon therefore had no deficiency claim.
+Applying the discounted cash flow analysis, the value of the mortgage loans exceeded the repurchase obligation and, thus, Calyon had no deficiency claim.